CodeAwareness/mongo-alias/README.md

 ## Rationale

-As most developers do, I've started this project after becoming really frustrated with mongoose.
-Now over 300 issues reported, but here are the main reasons I wanted to get this done:
+As most developers do, I've started this project after becoming really frustrated with an existing solution: mongoose.
+Mongoose repo is now at over 300 issues reported, but here are the main reasons I wanted to get this done:

-- breaking changes are not always documented, had to find on my own, for example, that aliases don't work automatically anymore, after upgrading from v5 to v6.
+- breaking changes are not always documented, I had to find on my own, for example, that aliases don't work automatically anymore, after upgrading from v5 to v6.
 - it has become incredibly easy to corrupt my data using mongoose; things like `deleteMany(filter)` actually deleting all data; things like `update(filter, cmd)` updating all documents, not just the ones in the filter, because the contributors have decided to go against MongoDB and apply commands to ALL documents when a field does not exist in the schema (mongo will apply to NONE).
 - it has become quite difficult to debug a mongoose project, mainly due to its model of overwriting every single mongo native command
 - you cannot make anything serious using mongoose without eventually calling native driver functions, which then makes me wonder why do we even want to use mongoose?
 - mongoose is a huge project, an empty project with `npm i mongoose` quickly arrives at 14 MB (out of which mongoDB is 9.5MB)
 - I am a strong believer in the "single responsibility" paradigm, "do one thing and do it well".
 You need data validation?
 Install a data validation library.
 You need aliased fields?
 Install an alias translator (this package).
 You need virtual fields?
 Install a virtual field provider.
 And so on.
 - And finally, and perhaps most importantly, MongoDB driver commands should have never been overridden in this way.
-It makes it a lot harder to keep mongoose in sync with MongoDB evolution, prevents the devs to use mongoDB as intended by 10gen, and creates a lot of confusion and mistrust towards this wonderful database system. (have you heard people complaining that mongoDB corrupted their data?
+It makes it a lot harder to keep mongoose in sync with MongoDB evolution, prevents the devs from using mongoDB as intended by 10gen, and creates a lot of confusion and mistrust towards this wonderful database system. (have you heard people complaining that mongoDB corrupted their data?
 It's most likely not MongoDB).

 ## Features

 - direct logging of native mongo driver commands being sent to your database
 - full use of the native mongoClient and its native DB object, to use as you see fit
 - aliased fields (more about this below)
+- automatic handling of `createdAt` and `updatedAt` timestamp fields

 Note: this package adds 38kb to your project.
 Consequently, it does not provide any of the following features provided by mongoose: